Making a link shortener with Astro DB

 </button>

-The key part is that “Copy to clipboard” remains in the DOM tree; I’m just hiding it by setting the opacity to zero.
-This allows the button to maintain its width even when the text changes.
-In order to center “Copied,” I had to position it absolutely, to account for the fact that the other <span> tag was still inside the button.
+The key part is that both elements remain in the DOM tree; I’m just hiding one by setting its opacity to zero.
+This allows the button to maintain its width even when the visible text changes.
+This did mean I had to position the “Copied” text absolutely, to account for the fact that the other <span> tag was still inside the button.

 I then attached an event listener to the button and used setTimeout() to revert the changes after a short duration.
 Now the button width remains the same: